abdulrcs/Daily-Prayer-Time-API/README.md

 ## Get Started
 To use the API, you can simply fetch the data using the public API in
 https://dailyprayer.abdulrcs.repl.co/api/ (City Name)

+> note: currently the `dailyprayer.abdulrcs.repl.co/api/` doesn't work since Repl.it has migrated it's link to a new one
+> but you can always still fork the repo, spin up the main.py yourself, and self-host the Daily Prayer Time API yourself :)

 ## Here's an example 😉
 ### Print the Data in Python:
 ```python